bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 This is in no way a criticism of the robotics community; the science that has been produced in the past couple of years is _amazing_, and often a strong prediction of what The Future will hold.
 Yet the fact of the matter is, creating robotic systems is hard.
 Design is hard.
 Perception is hard.
 Path planning is hard.
 These are all active fields of research, and there is no perfect solution to any of them.

 However, research and the real world often tend to be two very different things.
 AI is big business, and this economic boom has accelerated the development of new technologies.
 These, in turn, create even greater economic demand.
 It's a cycle that we're trying to harness at [Replica Labs](http://www.replicalabs.com): business begetting tech, begetting business.
-However, as discussed in [Part I](http://127.0.0.1:4000/2015/05/26/Rise-Of-AI-One/), important players in this field (research and business alike) are voicing real fears about the pace of progress, mainly that we're going too fast to truly understand [the implications of what we are creating](https://www.youtube.com/watch?v=4PLvdmifDSk).
+However, as discussed in [Part I](http://bminortx.github.io/2015/05/26/Rise-Of-AI-One/), important players in this field (research and business alike) are voicing real fears about the pace of progress, mainly that we're going too fast to truly understand [the implications of what we are creating](https://www.youtube.com/watch?v=4PLvdmifDSk).
 To better know these claims, I believe it's important to realize the state of AI now; that way, we can make a more educated prediction on what we might realistically expect.

 - - - - - - - -

 ## The Buildup: Parallel Processing and the Algorithms They Love ##

-Imperative to this conversation is what powers this AI takeover: parallel processing through Graphics Processing Units, or GPUs{{ footnotes.rise-of-ai-two.1 }}.
+Imperative to this conversation is what powers this AI takeover: parallel processing through Graphics Processing Units, or GPUs<span class="ref"><span class="refnum">[1]</span><span class="refbody">Sorry if I dumb this down too much; GPUs are incredibly popular, but I realize that might just be with a niche group.
+All of robotics is a niche, to be perfectly honest.</span></span>.
 GPUs are parallel programming to the extreme; while CPUs - Central Processing Units - commonly have 4-16 cores, allowing for 4-16 simultaneous calculations, beefy GPUs can have [over 3000 cores](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-titan-x/specifications), allowing for unheard-of computation speed.
 This kind of capability has been especially useful in computer graphics, where each pixel in an image can be changed at the same time, but researchers have begun to design their science around this massively-parallelizeable structure.
 Calculations used to take so long on CPUs that entire branches of math have been developed to compensate, usually sacrificing mathematical accuracy to gain cut down on computation time.
 Now, algorithms are built with parallelizability in mind, and boy has it been worth it.
 Mythbusters explain it best:

 <div class="video">
     <figure>